The role of the parent and value propositions

 Corporate response to environmental sustainability pressures

-The natural environment has traditionally not been recognised in definitions of ‘the environment’ in management and organisational research and practice.
-There is increasing pressure on both public and private sector organisations to attend to the environmental and broader sustainability implications of their activities.
+The term “environment”, when used in a management or organisational research and practice context, is not defined to include the natural environment.
+However, there is increasing pressure on both public and private sector organisations to attend to the environmental and broader sustainability implications of their activities.

 This research seeks to better understand both the content and process of corporate responses by examining the ways in which food manufacturers in the UK are engaging with and responding to environmental sustainability pressures.